Definition - What does Hyperovulation mean?

 Biologically, it is possible to experience hyperovulation.
 A hereditary gene, called the “twin gene,” increases the chance of dual egg release.
 It is called the twin gene as it facilitates the conception of fraternal twins.

-The rise of fertility treatments has created a societal increase of the number of twins or multiple births.
+The rise in the use of fertility treatments has increased the number of twins or multiple births.
 Since the 1980s, the number of twins born has doubled; the number or triplets or higher has quadrupled.